mikecroucher/Windows_Scientific_Computing/Powershell.md

-#Windows Scripting for scientists
+#Windows Scripting using PowerShell

-These notes are based on the Bash software carpentry event I helped with in Bath.  [https://github.com/swcarpentry/boot-camps/tree/2013-07-bath/shell](https://github.com/swcarpentry/boot-camps/tree/2013-07-bath/shell).
+These notes are based on the Bash session of the software carpentry event I helped with in Bath.  [https://github.com/swcarpentry/boot-camps/tree/2013-07-bath/shell](https://github.com/swcarpentry/boot-camps/tree/2013-07-bath/shell).

 I wondered what a similar set of notes might look like in PowerShell - this is the result.
 You are free to use them with the following caveats